 Features and Benefits

-Teaching excellence- You’re taught by lecturers who have experience in teaching in primary schools.
+Teaching excellence- We've been training teachers for over 100 years.
+You’ll be taught by lecturers who have experience in teaching in primary schools.

-Gain teaching experience- You’ll spend a minimum of 120 days on placements over the three years, gaining experience across the key stages, in both mainstream primary schools and in a special educational needs (SEN) setting.
+Gain teaching experience- You’ll spend a minimum of 120 days on placements over the three years, gaining experience across the key stages.

 Study abroad- There may be opportunities for enrichment visits to look at education and schools in other countries during the second year of the programme